ArduPilot/ardupilot/libraries/AP_DDS/README.md

 * Do "Creating the micro-ROS agent"
 * Source your ROS workspace

-Run microROS agent with the following command to test the agent
+Run microROS agent with the following command

 ```bash
 cd ardupilot/libraries/AP_DDS